gvpeek/datasciencecoursera/getting_and_cleaning_data_course_project/CodeBook.md

 # Variables

 ## Subject
-    Identifies the subject who performed the activity for each window sample.
+    Identifies the subject who performed the activity.
 Its range is from 1 to 30.

 ## Activity
 * 1 WALKING